yushansu/COS598D-Serverless/README.md

 ### 2. Compare the performance of serverless call with bare metal time

 Measure the time for your serverless call and its bare metal time, i.e., the actual time it takes to run on the CPU server.
-For each case in the following table, run your serverless call 5 times and report the times for the 5 runs.
+For each case in the following table, run your serverless call 5 times and report the times for all the 5 runs.

 ***Performance of Bare Metal v.s.
 Serverless Call of Batched Matrix Multiplication (Single CPU)***